alexandregama/hystrix-book/palestra-tdc-porto-alegre.md

 # Hystrix

+Time: 10 minutes

 ![](https://camo.githubusercontent.com/e871b5d002a9699e7a2d9fa0178af5c72f0743e0/68747470733a2f2f6e6574666c69782e6769746875622e636f6d2f487973747269782f696d616765732f687973747269782d6c6f676f2d7461676c696e652d3835302e706e67)

 ### What is Hystrix

-Time: 10 minutes

-In distributed systems, failures will occur.
+In distributed systems, failures will occur

 Hystrix will:

 - Isolate points of access between services

 - Stop cascading failures across them

 - Provide fallback options

+- Graceful Degradation

 - Domino Effect

 - Bulkheading

 - Circuit Breaker

-### What is Hystrix for?

-- Give protection from and control over latency and failure from dependencies accessed
-- Stop cascading failures in a complex distributed system
-- Fail Fast and rapidly recover
-- Fallback and graceful degrade when possible
 - Enable near real-time monitoring, alerting and operational control

 This is the result: Hystrix will handle the problems, and we define what is a real problem: